Hoverbear/hoverbear.org/content/consulting/index.md

 I prefer Rust projects, particularly in the distributed systems, networking, or embedded space.
 I'm open to other things, particularly Typescript.

 ### Technical Copywriting

-> This service is has limited availablility (Indigenous organizations only) due to a standing employment agreement with [Maya Data](https://mayadata.io/).

 From technical blog article, authoring in depth tutorials, building references, or even maintaining large project websites, I've had a part in it.
 There are many examples of my writing on on the blog section of this site.
 I have supported documentation efforts of multiple large projects, such as [Vector](https://vector.dev/).